factchain/factchain-website/index.md

 The Factchain web browser extension is responsible for crafting the transactions and connecting to MetaMask for signature and broadcasting.
 More wallet compatibility will come.

-_Please exercise caution when downloading the FactChain extension to avoid potential fraudulent versions that might generate malicious transactions_ ⚠️
+_Please exercise caution when downloading the Factchain extension to avoid potential fraudulent versions that might generate malicious transactions_ ⚠️

 **4 - Rewards & Slash**